klaidliadon/next/README.md

 ##Roadmap

-The goal is to cover the 4 main cases of combinatronics:
+The 4 main cases of combinatronics are covered:

 - [x] Combinations
-- [ ] Combinations with repetitions
+- [x] Combinations with repetitions
 - [x] Permutations
-- [ ] Permutations with repetitions
+- [x] Permutations with repetitions

+The future updates will improve performance and memory usage.